Yoga for Kids Health in Physical, Mental, Social, Emotional and Spiritual Fields

 Yoga for spiritual development

-Spiritual Development means self-awareness, contentment, self-acceptance, self regards, self-actualization, etc. Spiritual development takes place in the form of habits, values, and ethics.
-Dhyana is just like a panacea and a powerful tool for spiritual growth and development.
+Spiritual Development means self-awareness, contentment, self-acceptance, self-regard, self-actualisation, etc. Spiritual development takes place in the form of habits, values, and ethics.
+Dhyana is like a panacea and a robust spiritual growth and development tool.
 Practicing Yama, Niyama and Meditation is beneficial for spiritual growth.
 Self-enhancement can also be done through Ashtanga Yoga.

-Thus, incorporating Yoga in everyone’s daily routine can unleash a holistic and integrated personality.
+Thus, incorporating Yoga into everyone’s daily routine can unleash a holistic and integrated personality.

 Leave a Comment